-I have been totally excited to explore North Beach since beginning this show.
+I have been excited to explore North Beach since the beginning of this show.
 I didn't explore it as much as a kid for some reason.
-Hard to believe that living 30 years in a city that is only 49 square miles there are still so many places I have yet to explore.
+Hard to believe that after living 30 years in a city that is only 49 square miles, there are still so many places I have yet to explore.

 What's your favorite annual event that happens in San Francisco?